Terms and Conditions

 - New Zealand

-Customers located in other countries or territories are requested to contact the Helpdesk prior to registering, in order that a review of currency, taxation, language, cultural and legal issues can be reviewed.
+Users located in other countries or territories are requested to contact the Helpdesk prior to registering, in order that a review of currency, taxation, language, cultural and legal issues can be performed.

-Access to the Hosted Services may be disabled for Users located in certain countries for legal or security reasons.
+Access to MyHallWizard may be disabled for Users located in certain countries for legal or security reasons.

 The Helpdesk can be accessed by